ChipmunkHand/ChipmunkHand/blog/psx.md

 ## Some exciting pictures !

 Behold!
-This is what the singals should look like when they are functioning as expected
+This is what the signals should look like when they are functioning as expected

 ![](images/spi1.jpg)